Double Injection Mold

 f.
 Rotomoulding mode

-Injection molding is the most popular method in plastics producing process.
+Injection moulding is the most popular method in plastics producing process.
 The method can be applied to all parts of thermoplastic and some of thermosetting plastics, the quantity of plastic production is much more than any other forming method.

 Injection mold as one of the main tools of injection molding processing, whose production efficiency is low or high in the quality of precision, manufacturing cycle and the process of injection molding and so on, directly affect the quality of products, production, cost and product updates, at the same time it also determines the competitiveness of enterprises in the market’s response capacity and speed.